aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 <center>
 ![Short-circuiting middleware chain](../../media/middlewares_early_return-light.svg#only-light)
 ![Short-circuiting middleware chain](../../media/middlewares_early_return-dark.svg#only-dark)

 _Interrupting request flow by returning early_
 </center>

 Imagine you want to stop processing a request if something is missing, or return immediately if you've seen this request before.

-In these scenarios, you short-circuit the middleware processing logic by raising a [HTTP Error](#raising-http-errors), or returning a [Response object](#fine-grained-responses).
-Event Handler will understand it now needs to run each “After” logic left in the chain.
+In these scenarios, you short-circuit the middleware processing logic by returning a [Response object](#fine-grained-responses), or raising a [HTTP Error](#raising-http-errors).
+This signals to Event Handler to stop and run each `After` logic left in the chain all the way back.

-Here's an example where we now prevent any request that doesn't include a correlation ID header:
+Here's an example where we prevent any request that doesn't include a correlation ID header:

 === "middleware_early_return.py"